The AWS SDK for Java provides APIs for the DynamoDB item and table operations. The SDK allows you to choose from among

-The low-level APIs correspond closely to the underlying Amazon DynamoDB operations.
-The low-level API allows you to perform the same operations that you can perform using Amazon DynamoDB operations such as create, update, and delete tables, and create, read, update, and delete items.
+The methods in the low-level API correspond closely to the underlying DynamoDB operations.
+The low-level API allows you to perform the same operations that you can perform using DynamoDB operations such as create, update, and delete tables, and create, read, update, and delete items.